klh/Plugin_NotifyPush/README.md

 2. Edit the CLIENT_ID and CLIENT_SECRET variables with the values from the ADM Security Profile page for your app.
 This will allow your app to securely identify itself to Amazon services.
 3. Compile and run the sample app on your device.
 Note the sample app requires the Cordova Device and Media plugins to work.
 4. The sample app will display your device's registration ID.
 Copy that value (it's very long) from your device into `pushADM.js`, entered in the REGISTRATION_IDS array.
 To test sending messages to more than one device, you can enter in multiple REGISTRATION_IDS into the array.
-5. To send a test push notification, run the test script via a command line using NodeJS: `$ node pushADM.js`.
+5. To send a test push notification, run the test script via a command line using NodeJS: `$node pushADM.js`.